 Learn the potential benefits of implementing CRM (Customer Relationship Management), ERP (Enterprise Resource Planning), and Business Intelligence (BI) software, as well as how to choose the right systems and support for your evolving business.

 However, this isn’t as easy as simply reading a top retail trends list and immediately implementing the strategies therein — after all, what works for a major department store retailer might not work as well for an online retailer, or for their respective customer bases.
-If you’re a retailer, you shouldn’t be discouraged from pursuing retail industry trends, but you should be mindful of how you apply them in order to achieve best results.
-Take a look at these top retail trends for 2018, complete with examples of how different retailers have put them into action, to develop a comprehensive and consistent strategy for your business.

 1. Strike a balance between digital and physical